Skip to content

 It’s not more of a problem than in any other large city, but it can be made worse by irresponsible giving.

-Studies have shown that giving to beggars can actually make some problems worse: rewarding the most aggressive (often male) beggars, and even trafficking children to beg on behalf of adults.
+Studies have shown that giving to beggars can actually make some problems worse: rewarding the most aggressive (often male) beggars, and there are instances of trafficking children (to beg and collect money on behalf of adults).

 Rather consider donating to one of the certified and registered NGOs that help Cape Town’s homeless and needy population, for maximum impact and good.
 They provide food, shelter, clothing, education, job training, and more: